pszabo94/JellyfinCaddyDuckDNS/README.md

 - A Linux distribution
 - Podman</pre>

-##### I built it on Fedora Server 42, but since the containers are created/running via Podman, it should work on any distro, where Podman can be installed.
-##### I didn't include any automatic startup for the containers.
-I like to update my system manually on weekly basis and after the reboot, I start the containers so I see if something went wrong, this is just my preference.
-##### For this setup I use Podman, but if you prefer Docker, feel free to use that.
-Also, if you are not planning to make it reachable outside of your local network, skip the Caddy, DuckDNS and port forwarding part.

-### So first, I usually open the firewall ports for the services that I'll host:
+### For the first step, open the firewall ports for the services that I'll host.
+##### Port 8086 is required by Jellyfin, port 443 is required by Caddy for the reverse proxy to have a secure connection (HTTPS), but if you do not plan to reach Jellyfin outside of your local network, leave the port 443 as it is and skip the Caddy/DuckDNS part of the configuration.
-<pre>sudo firewall-cmd --permanent --add-port=8096/tcp #Jellyfin.
+<pre>sudo firewall-cmd --permanent --add-port=8096/tcp --add-port=443/tcp
-sudo firewall-cmd --permanent --add-port=443/tcp #For reverse proxy (HTTPS), you have to enable port forwarding in your router for this port.
-Skip, if you do only plan to use it via LAN. sudo firewall-cmd --reload #Reload to take effect</pre>

-### I like to have a dedicated user, in this case ctnuser, but it is up to you.
+sudo firewall-cmd --reload #Reload to take effect.</pre>

+### Create a dedicated user (not necessary, just my preference).
+##### I prefer to have the whole build configured under '/srv', so I create the user without the default home directory and manually set it later.
-<pre>sudo useradd -M ctnuser # Create the user without home directory.
+<pre>sudo useradd -M ctnuser
 sudo usermod -a -G render,video ctnuser # Add the user to the render and video groups. sudo mkdir -p /srv/{containers,storage,ctnuser}
 sudo mkdir -p /srv/containers/{caddy,jellyfin}
 sudo mkdir -p /srv/storage/{downloads,media}
 sudo mkdir -p /srv/storage/media/{movies,series}
 sudo chown -R ctnuser:ctnuser /srv/ctnuser /srv/containers /srv/storage # Add the ownership to the user.
-sudo usermod -d /srv/ctnuser ctnuser # Set the directory as a home for the user.</pre>
+sudo usermod -d /srv/ctnuser ctnuser # Set the directory as home for the user.</pre>

 ### Caddyfile configuration for DuckDNS.
-Skip, if you do only plan to use it via LAN.
+It is included in the 'caddy' folder.
+Skip, if you do not plan to reach Jellyfin outside of your local network.
+##### I create this with the dedicated user, so it'll have the ownership automatically.
-<pre>vi /srv/containers/caddy/Caddyfile # Do not forget the ownership and access.
+<pre>vi /srv/containers/caddy/Caddyfile

   "your_domain".duckdns.org {
     reverse_proxy <your_internal_IP>:8096